EdwardDixon/pase/README.md

 ```
 from pase.models.frontend import wf_builder
 pase = wf_builder('cfg/frontend/PASE+.cfg').eval()

+# If you dont have weights for your chosen cfg, feel free to skip this step
 pase.load_pretrained('FE_e199.ckpt', load_last=True, verbose=True)

 # Now we can forward waveforms as Torch tensors
 import torch
-x = torch.randn(1, 1, 100000) # example with random noise to check shape
+x = torch.randn(1, 1, 100000) # example with random noise to check our tensors are the right shape
 # y size will be (1, 256, 625), which are 625 frames of 256 dims each
 y = pase(x)
 ```